 - partners on whose behalf we are organising events;

-- partners who help us with managing the selection process for certain job applicants; and
+- partners who help us with managing the selection process for certain job applicants or scientific consortium partners with whom we collaborate; and

 - other international organisations.